· · Comparisons · 13 min read

 API Keys and Team Management

 One area where IPFS Ninja shines is in team collaboration.
-Even the $5 Bodhi plan includes 10 API keys, allowing you to:
+Even the entry Bodhi plan includes 3 API keys, with Karma bumping to 10 and Nirvana to 50 — allowing you to:

 • Separate keys for development, staging, and production